Providing culturally competent therapy to firefighters & their intimate partners.

 Is your first responding agency looking for a roadmap to a comprehensive and culturally competent mental health program?
 Lea can help!
 She is currently the developer and coordinator of a highly effective MH program within a regional fire authority.
 Working collaboratively, Lea will partner with your agency to get your own mental health program started.
 Please send an email along with agency details and your contact information.
 We will schedule a call to discuss your agency’s needs and Lea's availability, along with pay structure.

-• I am the first Certified Emotionally Focused Therapist in Pierce County.
+The first Certified Emotionally Focused Therapist in Pierce County (Feb., 2018).

-• I regularly attend lectures, conferences, and workshops focused on working with couples and Peer Support trainings.
+Lea regularly attends lectures, conferences, and workshops focused on working with couples and Peer Support trainings.

 about the model